CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 > System displays error message
 > Use case resumes at step 1

-### Use case: Find next task
+### Use case: Find  task
 #### MSS
-1. User requests next task
+1. User inputs search string
-2. System shows suggested next task
+2. System shows matching tasks
-3. System prompts user for confirmation of task
-3. User confirms task
 (Use case ends)

 #### Extensions
+1a.
+User inputs invalid search string
+> System displays errors message

 2a.
-No remaining incomplete tasks
+No matching tasks
-> System shows error message
 > Use case ends

-4a.
-User rejects suggested task
-> System looks for next suggested task
-> Use case resumes at step 2

 ### Use case: Mark task as completed
 #### MSS